intel/kubernetes-power-manager/README.md

-# Intel Power Manager for Kubernetes Software
+# Kubernetes Power Manager

-## What is the Power Manager for Kubernetes?
+## What is the Kubernetes Power Manager?

 In a container orchestration engine such as Kubernetes, the allocation of CPU resources from a pool of platforms is based solely on availability with no consideration of individual capabilities such as Intel Speed Select Technology (SST).

-The Intel Power Manager for Kubernetes is a Kubernetes Operator designed to expose and utilize Intel specific power management technologies in a Kubernetes Environment.
+The Kubernetes Power Manager is a Kubernetes Operator designed to expose and utilize Intel specific power management technologies in a Kubernetes Environment.

 The SST is a powerful collection of features that offers more granular control over CPU performance and power consumption on a per-core basis.
 However, as a workload orchestrator, Kubernetes is intentionally designed to provide a layer of abstraction between the workload and such hardware capabilities.
 This presents a challenge to Kubernetes users running performance critical workloads with specific requirements dependent on hardware capabilities.

-The Power Manager for Kubernetes bridges the gap between the container orchestration layer and hardware features enablement, specifically Intel SST.
+The Kubernetes Power Manager bridges the gap between the container orchestration layer and hardware features enablement, specifically Intel SST.

-### Power Manager for Kubernetes' main responsibilities:
+### Kubernetes Power Manager' main responsibilities:

 - Deploying the Power Node Agent DaemonSet, targeting the nodes desired by the user, which contains the App QoS Agent and Node Agent in a single Pod
 - Managing all associated custom resources